softwaremill/ox/doc/retries.md

 shorthands to define a retry policy with a given schedule (note that the parameters are the same as when manually creating the respective `Schedule`):

-- `RetryPolicy.immediate(maxRetries: Int)`,
+- `RetryConfig.immediate(maxRetries: Int)`,
-- `RetryPolicy.immediateForever`,
+- `RetryConfig.immediateForever`,
-- `RetryPolicy.delay(maxRetries: Int, delay: FiniteDuration)`,
+- `RetryConfig.delay(maxRetries: Int, delay: FiniteDuration)`,
-- `RetryPolicy.delayForever(delay: FiniteDuration)`,
+- `RetryConfig.delayForever(delay: FiniteDuration)`,
-- `RetryPolicy.backoff(maxRetries: Int, initialDelay: FiniteDuration, maxDelay: FiniteDuration, jitter: Jitter)`,
+- `RetryConfig.backoff(maxRetries: Int, initialDelay: FiniteDuration, maxDelay: FiniteDuration, jitter: Jitter)`,
-- `RetryPolicy.backoffForever(initialDelay: FiniteDuration, maxDelay: FiniteDuration, jitter: Jitter)`.
+- `RetryConfig.backoffForever(initialDelay: FiniteDuration, maxDelay: FiniteDuration, jitter: Jitter)`.

 If you want to customize a part of the result policy, you can use the following shorthands: